 Pursuing Alienation of Affections & Criminal Conversation Lawsuits

 North Carolina is one of a few states that still allow the heart balm civil actions in which a spouse can recover from a third party for alienation of affections and criminal conversation lawsuits.
 The party must prove by the civil standard of “more likely than not,” rather than the criminal standard of “beyond a reasonable doubt.”
 The plaintiff, if successful, will win monetary damages.
-Nick Saparilas has the experience and knowledge to provide effective legal council when your in need of an alienation of affections Attorney in Raleigh.
+Nick Saparilas has the experience and knowledge to provide effective legal counsel when you are in need of an alienation of affections attorney in Raleigh.